tutumcloud/support-docs/feature-reference/byoh.md

 ## Firewall requisites

-The following ports need to be opened in any firewalls:
+The following ports must be opened in any firewalls:

 * **6783/tcp** and **6783/udp**: for the node to join the private overlay network for containers in other nodes.

+The following ports are recommended to be opened in any firewalls:

+* **2375/tcp**: for Tutum to communicate with the Docker daemon running in the node.
+If port 2375 is not accessible, Tutum will attempt to communicate with node through a secure tunnel.

 Of course, you will need to open any ports that you are planning to publish in your services.
-If you are using dynamic ports, Docker will assign them in the range **49153** to **65535** sequentially.
+If you are using dynamic ports, Docker will assign them in the range **32768** to **61000** sequentially.

 ## Supported Linux distros